MohamedEmary/route-frontend/sessions/session-03/notes/session-03.md

 You can use the space to select an element only if it is inside another element.
 For example if you want to apply a style to the paragraph only if it is inside a `div` with a class `intro` you can use `.intro p` in the CSS file.

 **What if you want to apply a style to an element with a specific class only?
-Or to an element with multiple classes?**
+Or apply the style to an element with multiple classes?**

 To apply a style to a paragraph only if it has a class `intro` you can use `p.intro`, and to apply a style to an element only if it has both the classes `intro` and `center` you can use `.intro.center` without a space between the classes names.